Miss Michigan's Outstanding Teen

-The Miss Michigan's Outstanding Teen competition is the pageant that selects the representative from the U.S. state of Michigan in the Miss America's Outstanding Teen pageant.
+The Miss Michigan's Teen competition is the pageant that selects the representative from the U.S. state of Michigan in the Miss America's Teen pageant.

-Grace Larsen of Coloma was crowned Miss Michigan's Outstanding Teen on June 17, 2022 at the Frauenthal Center in Muskegon, Michigan.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Kylie D'Andrea of St. Clair Shores was crowned Miss Michigan's Teen on June 16, 2023, at the Frauenthal Center in Muskegon, Michigan.
+She will compete for the title of Miss America's Teen 2024 in January 2024.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.